Create a Team.

 Current initiative: This paper covers the local school’ teams each week and creates a pull-out special section with ads alongside analysis of their games.

-Engagement Campaign: The paper could supplement their special sections with a custom football pick’em featuring the local team every week as well as a ballot featuring the local football players.
+Promotions: The paper could supplement their special sections with a custom football pick’em featuring the local team every week as well as a ballot featuring the local football players.

 The key to selecting the right football campaigns for your market is making sure that they both engage your audience and complement your current programming.
 Don’t reinvent the wheel.
 Instead, wrap a football campaign around what you have already been doing for years!